-All the above and more play into how you physically, mentally, emotionally and energetically feel about yourself and about life.
+All the above and more play into how you physically, mentally, emotionally, and energetically feel about yourself and life.

 Today, pay attention to your feet.
 What direction are they pointing in when you walk?
 What type of shoes are you wearing?
-When your foot hits the ground, what part of your foot does and doesn’t touch the surface?
-Do you spend more time on your bum or on your feet?
+What part of your foot does and doesn’t touch the surface when your foot hits the ground?
+Do you spend more time on your bum or your feet?

-For the next 24 hours focus on your feet pointing forward when you walk and stand.
-Tune in if you are a leaner: start to shift your body weight back to both feet.
-Consider kicking off those fancy shoes of yours and going tout naturel (fancy way of saying all natural in French) to give those feet a chance to do what they are meant to do in an environment that asks them to move, flex, stretch and breathe.
+For the next 24 hours, focus on your feet pointing forward when you walk and stand.
+Tune in if you are leaner: start to shift your bodyweight back to both feet.
+Consider kicking off those fancy shoes of yours and going tout naturel (a fancy way of saying all-natural in French) to give those feet a chance to do what they are meant to do in an environment that asks them to move, flex, stretch and breathe.